 Professor Maurice Stucke: Professor Stucke addresses these developments and consider the application of competition law to algorithmic pricing, several scenarios where AI can foster anticompetitive collusion, and the legal and ethical challenges that arise.
 Stucke joined the UT College of Law faculty in 2007.
 He previously served as a trial attorney at the U.S. Department of Justice, Antitrust Division.
 He has co-authored two books, Big Data and Competition Policy (Oxford University Press 2016) and Virtual Competition (Harvard University Press 2016).
 His research on the digital economy has been featured in The Economist, Guardian, Harvard Business Review, New York Review of Books, New Yorker, New York Times, Science, Times Higher Education, Wall Street Journal, Wharton Business Radio, and Wired.
 He was invited by the OECD and governmental authorities from Canada, the European Union, Ireland, Italy, the Netherlands, Norway, South Korea, United States, and United Kingdom to discuss his research.

-Session 3B: Legal Ethics Issues Involving Technology in the Practice of Law
+Legal Ethics Issues Involving Technology in the Practice of Law

 This session addresses current legal ethics issues involving the use of technology in the practice of law.
 Topics include new ABA and state ethics opinions concerning technology as it relates to the ethical duty of competence; client confidentiality issues related to technology, including cybersecurity and inadvertent disclosure of client information; and how the increasing use of artificial intelligence is shaping the practice of law and the ethical issues involved.